-In addition to developing avasopasem for the reduction of normal tissue toxicity from radiotherapy, we are developing rucosopasem to increase the anti-cancer efficacy of higher daily doses of radiotherapy, or SBRT.
-SBRT typically involves a patient receiving one to five large doses of radiotherapy, in contrast to the 30 to 35 small daily doses typical of intensity modulated radiation therapy, or IMRT.
-Clinically, SBRT is increasingly used in patients with certain tumors, such as LAPC and NSCLC, that are less responsive to the small daily doses typical of IMRT.
-Even with the use of SBRT, there is need for improvement in treatment outcomes for certain tumors.
+In addition to developing avasopasem for the reduction of normal tissue toxicity from radiotherapy, we have been developing rucosopasem to increase the anti-cancer efficacy of higher daily doses of radiotherapy, or SBRT.
 In September 2021, in support of rucosopasem, we announced final results from our pilot Phase 1/2 safety and anti-cancer efficacy trial of avasopasem in combination with SBRT in patients with unresectable or borderline resectable LAPC.
 In this proof-of-concept trial, improvements were observed with avasopasem plus SBRT in overall survival, progression-free survival, local tumor control and time to distant metastases relative to patients treated with placebo plus SBRT.

 We used our observations from the pilot LAPC trial to inform the design of our rucosopasem clinical trials in combination with SBRT.
-We have successfully completed Phase 1 trials of intravenous rucosopasem in healthy volunteers and initiated a Phase 1/2 trial in patients with NSCLC in October 2020, which we refer to as the GRECO-1 trial, and in May 2021, initiated a Phase 2b trial in patients with LAPC, which we refer to as the GRECO-2 trial.
+We successfully completed Phase 1 trials of intravenous rucosopasem in healthy volunteers, and in October 2020, initiated a Phase 1/2 trial in patients with NSCLC, which we refer to as the GRECO-1 trial, and in May 2021, initiated a Phase 2b trial in patients with LAPC, which we refer to as the GRECO-2 trial.